 If you are low in specific vitamins or minerals, have an imbalanced fat intake, are short of proteins or eating unhelpful carbohydrates, making changes to your diet and consulting with a nutritionist could help.

 Identifying and changing these on your own is difficult, but this is where your nutritional therapist is trained to help.

-Your Nutritional Therapist can help you with but not limited to weight management (weight loss and weight gain), detox, digestive disorders, hormone imbalances, fertility issues (both male and female), Multiple Sclerosis, M.E, and general health and wellbeing.
+Your Nutritional Therapist can help you with but not limited to weight management (weight loss and weight gain), detox, digestive disorders, hormone imbalances, fertility issues (both male and female), Multiple Sclerosis, M.E, FIbromyalgia and general health and wellbeing.

 Registered Nutritional Therapists consider each individual to be unique and recommend personalised nutrition and lifestyle programmes rather than one size fits all approach.
 Registered Nutritional Therapists never recommend nutritional therapy as a replacement for medical advice and always refer any client with red flag signs or symptoms to their medical professional.
 They also frequently work alongside a medical professional and will communicate with other healthcare professionals involved in the client's care to explain any nutritional therapy programme that has been provided.
-Their professional body is the British Association for Applied Nutrition and Nutritional Therapy www.bant.org.uk.
-Registered Nutritional Therapists are regulated by the Complementary and Natural Healthcare Council www.cnhc.org.uk.
+Their professional body is the British Association for Nutrition and Lifestyle Medicine, www.bant.org.uk.
+Registered Nutritional Therapists are regulated by the Complementary and Natural Healthcare Council, www.cnhc.org.uk.